Global city: Alpha +

-Global Cities Index
+Global Cities Index (Kearney)

 In 2008, the American journal Foreign Policy, working with the consulting firm A.T.
 Kearney and the Chicago Council on Global Affairs, published a ranking of global cities based on consultation with Saskia Sassen, Witold Rybczynski, and others.
-Foreign Policy noted that "the world's biggest, most interconnected cities help set global agendas, weather transnational dangers, and serve as the hubs of global integration.
-They are the engines of growth for their countries and the gateways to the resources of their regions."
 The ranking is based on 27 metrics across five dimensions: business activity, human capital, information exchange, cultural experience, and political engagement.
-Since 2015, it has been published with a separate index, the Global Cities Outlook, which is a projection of a city's potential based on rate of change in 13 indicators across four dimensions: personal well-being, economics, innovation, and governance.
-The top ranked cities in 2021 are listed below:
+The top ranked cities in 2025 are: